 The politician spoke during the interview about her father - the leader of Burma's struggle for independence in the 50s, who was assassinated when she was just two.
 She also discussed being raised by her mother.

-Ms Suu Kyi met her late husband, academic Michael Aris, in Oxford, and they married in 1971 and had two sons.'A showstopper'
+Ms Suu Kyi met her late husband, academic Michael Aris, in Oxford, and they married in 1971 and had two sons.

 Having returned to the military state of Burma in 1988 to nurse her mother, she went on to give a speech to crowds of half a million during protests and political unrest.